 - Best Value: Amazon Basics 12-Outlet Power Strip

-Top Pick: This Belkin power strip has 12 outlets, an 8ft cord and a 4,320-joule rating.
+Top Pick: This Belkin model is our top pick for the best power strip.
+It has 12 rotating outlets, an 8ft cord, and a 4,320-joule rating.
 The layout for the outlets includes 8 rotating ports and 4 stationary ports.
 This allows for multiple configurations when it comes to plugging in devices.

-The technical specs include 4,320 joule/6,000 volts maximum spike voltage /AC at 15 amps and a total of 1875W of connected devices.
+The technical specs include 4,320 joule/6,000 volts maximum spike voltage /AC at 15 amps and 1875W of connected devices.
 There is also an EMI/RFI Noise Filter from 150K Hz – 100M Hz, up to 50dBs.
-Belkin backs this power strip with a lifetime warranty and a $300,000 connected equipment warranty.
+Belkin backs this unit with a lifetime warranty and a $300,000 connected equipment warranty.